Boy Meets World: Syndication and streaming

 Boy Meets World reruns began airing on various Fox, WB, UPN, and independent affiliates from September 8, 1997 to September 1, 2000.
 During the latter month, Disney Channel assumed syndication rights, with the series running on the cable channel until 2007.
-ABC Family aired Boy Meets World from June 21, 2004 to August 31, 2007 and again from April 12, 2010 to December 2, 2015.
+ABC Family (now Freeform) aired Boy Meets World from June 21, 2004 to August 31, 2007 and again from April 12, 2010 to December 2, 2015.
+It has since returned to Freeform as of February 5, 2024.
 The series also began airing on MTV2 since November 14, 2011.
-On May 5, 2014, the show temporarily returned to Disney Channel after a seven-year absence to promote Girl Meets World.
+On May 5, 2014, the show temporarily returned to Disney Channel after a seven-year absence to promote the sequel spinoff Girl Meets World.

 On September 29, 2017, Boy Meets World became available for streaming on Hulu along with fellow Disney–ABC television properties Dinosaurs and Home Improvement, in addition to fellow TGIF programs Family Matters, Full House, Hangin' with Mr. Cooper, Perfect Strangers, Sabrina the Teenage Witch, and Step by Step.
-On April 11, 2019, It was confirmed that Disney+, a new streaming service owned by Disney, will be carrying the series upon its November 2019 launch.
+On April 11, 2019, it was confirmed that Disney+, a new streaming service owned by Disney, would be carrying the series upon its November 2019 launch.